CalTransProject/rttm/README.md

 # RTTM v0.2.1
 Github repo for Real-Time Traffic Monitoring project!
+This branch may not contain all of the expected features.
+A complete build of the website will be pushed onto the main branch.
+This branch will focus on the developmental and testing phases of the web application.

 ## Whats New in Version 0.2.1?
 Added and installed the Bootstrap + Bootstrap-React packages to the code which imported the bootstrap libraries.